 been developed by the student and the Doctoral Program Committee.
 Any substitutions,

 deletions or modifications of a student's Plan of Study must be approved by the Doctoral

 The student's academic adviser should inform the graduate program coordinator, in writing, of any necessary changes as soon as possible to assure that the proper paperwork is filed with the graduate dean.

 Successful academic progress on the Plan of Study includes an acceptable grade point average

 (GPA).
-For graduate work, the Food Science program faculty and the MU Graduate School
+For graduate work, the Food Science program faculty and the MU Office of Graduate Studies

 require all students to maintain at least a cumulative 3.0 GPA (on a four-point scale).
 A student

 receiving a cumulative or semester GPA of less than 2.0 is subject to immediate dismissal from

 Students falling below a 3.0 cumulative GPA in any semester will be put on academic probation